Dance

 Tu 14:40-15:55Th 14:40-15:55Section/Call Number

 Seth WilliamsThis course is for the intermediate advanced dancer.
 Material presented will focus on healthy anatomical alignment in barre work, extended combinations in the center, fostering personal artistic expression, and integrating improvisation in combinations with the ballet vocabulary.
 Clarification, analysis and repetition are fundamental elements for a sound technique of any dancer and are the foundation of this course.
 Center work will include attention to shaping adagio work, multiple turns in the large poses, batterie, and extended grand allegro.
+You may be assigned the construction and presentation of exercises, which will be explained in detail further into the semester.

 Course Number